iterative/dvc.org/content/docs/command-reference/metrics/show.md

 ## Options

-- `-a`, `--all-branches` - print metric file contents in all Git branches instead of just those present in the current workspace.
+- `-a`, `--all-branches` - print metric file contents in all Git branches instead of using those present in the current workspace.
 It can be used to compare different experiments.
 Note that this can be combined with `-T` below, for example using the `-aT` flag.